Nícolas Dantas

-Nícolas Gianini Dantas (born 15 May 1998) is a Brazilian professional footballer who plays as a centre back for Veikkausliiga club FC Haka.
+Nícolas Gianini Dantas (born 15 May 1998) is a Brazilian professional footballer who plays as a centre back for Veikkausliiga club FC Lahti.

 Club career

 After playing in his native Brazil, Denmark and Sweden, Dantas moved to Finland in December 2023 after signing with Veikkausliiga club FC Haka on a two-year deal, starting in the 2024 Veikkausliiga season.

 Personal life

-Gianini Dantas is of Italian descent.
+Dantas is of Italian descent.
 He is married and living together with his wife in Finland.
 As of February 2025, they are expecting their first child.